flyteorg/flytesnacks/cookbook/docs/integrations.rst

        :text: Native Backend Plugins
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Plugins that enable backend capabilities in Flyte and are independent of any external services.
+    Plugins that enable backend capabilities in Flyte and are independent of external services.

     ---